The recent raw dog food movement has many of us asking questions like, “Can dogs eat raw chicken?” and “What’s the best way to store raw dog food?”

 How would your vet answer the question, “Can dogs eat raw chicken?”

-The University of Melbourne has called raw chicken into question because of a possible link to polyradiculoneuritis (APN).
+Beyond that, the University of Melbourne has called raw chicken into question because of a possible link to polyradiculoneuritis (APN).
 APN is an autoimmune disease that may be the result of exposure to a type of bacteria commonly found on chicken meat.
 But, the science is still shaky and, as others have pointed out, many more dogs suffer from negative health outcomes related to a poor diet than APN related to raw chicken.

 Making sure your home is a raw chicken safe space